atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 The basic tenet of the BP community is that attractiveness is objective and supremely deterministic, especially for men.
 Modern women (**foids**), it is claimed, are universally *hypergamous*, meaning they seek sex and relationships exclusively with men who are much more attractive than them.
 Empowered by feminism and enabled by makeup, plastic surgery, and Botox, most somehow succeed in becoming complete whores for **Chad**, the mythical figure representing the 99th percentile of male attractiveness.
 Hence, if you're an average guy--- a **normie**---you're fucked, even if you follow society's typical advice for lonely men ("personality matters more", "work on your charisma", etc.).
 And if you want a "good woman"---that is, a loyal virgin who can cook and clean---well, dream on.

 What's more is that your appearance matters far beyond the realm of sex and romance.
-Society in general is pervaded by **lookism**;
+Society in general is pervaded by **lookism**; your treatment by others is

+But there's a way out.

+- Forms of looksmaxxing content- strategic irony, health grifts, BP edits

 - Looksmaxxers are self-destructive Narcissuses whose sexual fixation seems to be themselves--- and not women---in spite of their supposed ideological basis (consider "BP edits").
 There is a very Don Quixote/PUA aspect to their methods in that they seemingly have no care at all in becoming hitched or even having enjoyable sex (i.e. more than five minutes with one plastered person at a time).
 It is literally all based on numbers.
 They have extremely strong preference for certain "strong" features, even those that are "unfeminine".
 Hence their ideal woman (the "true Eve") ends up resembling the looksmaxxer himself (rather than anyone else).
 (TANGENT: they lowkey fw the dolls??)